Competition year :

 Both components:

-3. One (1) letter of support signed by at least one person from the practice environment identified in the form demonstrating the practice environment’s interest in iterative co-construction and open innovation and the nature of their involvement in the renewal proposal (maximum 2 pages);
+- One (1) letter of support signed by at least one person from the practice environment identified in the form demonstrating the practice environment’s interest in iterative coconstruction and open innovation and the nature of their involvement in the living lab. (maximum 2 pages); Amendment made on August 14, 2024 in section 4.2 in relation to the letter of support by the person from the practice setting: removal of the expression “involvement in the renewal proposal”, replaced by “involvement in the living laboratory”.

 5. APPLICATION EVALUATION